 Detroiters love their city!
 “Detroit Hustles Harder”…”Say Nice Things About Detroit”…”Everybody vs. Detroit”.
 These are all very popular sayings (and some businesses) in Detroit.
 My husband says he has never seen people have so much pride for their city.
 And the great feeling of pride for Detroit is very catching.

 We’ve been living here for a year and a half now, and from our experiences, we believe Detroit is on the rise.
 I’ve heard people say and read articles stating Detroit is in the midst of a renaissance.
 My husband believes this is true.
 He also thinks we made the right decision to relocate to the greater Detroit area.
-Now he’s talking to me about moving to within the city limits of Detroit.
-A year ago, I would have said, “Nope!”
-But now I am actually considering it!
+I have to say, I am happy we moved here, too. 🙂

 Detroit is the heart of the automotive industry in America.
 Home of Chrysler, Ford, and General Motors.
 I didn’t fully understand the meaning of “Motor City” until I learned these three major car companies are headquartered here in Detroit.
 Travis says, “Chances are if you know 40 people, you know somebody in the auto industry.”